Data Analysis for the Language Sciences

 The rationale for this textbook is based on my personal observations, in both teaching and consulting, that many ‘introductory’ textbooks to statistics and/or R

-are not suitable for many humanities scholars, who typically have little to no prior programming experience and for whom the word “statistics” often evokes little more than unpleasant memories of school mathematics.
+are not suitable for many humanities students and researchers, who typically have little to no prior programming experience and for whom the word “statistics” often evokes little more than unpleasant memories of school mathematics.
 It is worth stressing that is not a matter of generation (I have observed this phenomenon across all age groups), intelligence (I have taught people far more intelligent than me), or an innate inability to deal with numbers and/or computers (although these are beliefs that, sadly, some have deeply internalised).
 Instead, I am convinced that, for many people, it is simply a matter of finding a sturdy, first stepping stone and gathering up the courage to step on it to begin this learning journey.

 The aim of this textbook is by no means to replace any of the brilliant, existing textbooks aimed at imparting statistical literacy for linguistics research, but rather to provide a stepping stone to be able to access these wonderful resources.1